-Osteoarthritis & Degenerative Arthritis Care in Seaford & Millsboro
+Osteoarthritis & Degenerative Arthritis Care in Seaford & Millsboro, DE

 Osteoarthritis, or degenerative arthritis, is a breakdown and eventual loss of cartilage in one or more joints.
 When cartilage deteriorates or is lost, symptoms develop that can restrict one’s ability to perform activities of daily living.
 In the foot, the disease most frequently affects the big toe joint, although is commonly found in the midfoot and ankle.